defrancisco/defrancisco/README.md

 ## Hi there, I'm Delfina 👋

-I'm a third-year student Bachelor's Degree in Information Systems at UADE with a strong passion for technology and continuous learning.
-As an aspiring developer, I'm diving into various programming languages and frameworks to discover where I can make the most impact in the tech world.
-I'm enthusiastic about building projects, exploring new tools, and honing my skills to prepare for a future in software development.
+I'm a third-year student pursuing a Bachelor's Degree in Information Systems at UADE with a strong passion for technology and continuous learning.
+Throughout my academic journey, I've completed numerous exercises that highlight my growing expertise.
+I've also undertaken a project focused on APIs to deepen my understanding of backend and front technologies.
+Moving forward, I am eager to expand my knowledge in cybersecurity and data analysis, aiming to forge a career in these dynamic and essential fields.

 ## 📫 Get in Touch